 Valentine’s Party Chairman (VPC)***

 - The VPC, along with his/her committee helpers, will be responsible for the planning and execution of our annual Valentine’s party.
+For the 2023-2024 school year this event will take place on February 12, 2024.

 - The NWHE Secretary will book the venue.
 Please contact the venue at least a month in advance to verify that we are booked for the date indicated.